Tips for Keeping Your Pet

 If you are considering surrender, we ask that you exhaust all options before starting the surrender process.
 Not sure what your options are?
-We can help!
-Call us at 408-262-2133 x110 for free support and review our Pet Retention Resources document.
+Please review our Pet Retention Resources document.

 Please be aware that shelter space at HSSV is extremely limited due to a large number of pet owners needing to surrender their animals, and a high volume of requests to help homeless animals in our neighboring shelters.
-Our primary focus is on our local community.
-HSSV does not accept surrendered animals from outside Santa Clara County.
+Our primary focus is on our local community, so HSSV does not accept surrendered animals from outside Santa Clara County.
 Please check our listings of other local organizations.